What is clearing?

 Awaiting results?

-If you're still waiting to receive your results, you can still register your interest in clearing places.
+If you're waiting to receive your results, you can still register your interest in clearing places.

 Results are published on the following dates:

-- Tuesday, 6 August - Scottish Qualifications (SQA)
+- Tuesday, 5 August – Scottish Qualifications Authority (SQA)

-- Tuesday, 13 August - Cambridge International A Levels and Pre-U
+- Tuesday, 12 August – Cambridge International A Levels

-- Thursday, 15 August - JCQ results including A-level, BTECs, Welsh Baccalaureate, CTECs, T-Levels
+- Thursday, 14 August – JCQ results including A-level, BTECs, Welsh Baccalaureate, CTECs, City and Guilds, T-Levels

-If you have applied through UCAS and you think you may need clearing, you can do this once you have your exam results.
-Your UCAS Hub will state if you are eligible.
+If you've applied through UCAS and you think you may need clearing, you can do this once you have your exam results.
+Your UCAS Hub will state if you're eligible.

 GCSE results are published.
 You may have an offer that is conditional on achieving a grade in your GCSEs.

-UCAS undergraduate applications must arrive at UCAS by 6pm (GMT) to meet the final deadline for 2024 entry.
+UCAS undergraduate applications must be submitted by 6pm (GMT) to meet the 2025 entry deadline.

 The final date for clearing application referrals.
-However, universities may close clearing much earlier than this.
+However, universities may close clearing much earlier than this depending on course availability.

 Stan / BSc Chemistry